mFrankowicz/rispreter/README.md

 - https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours

-- The https://blog.subnetzero.io/ along with the educational project https://gitlab.com/subnetzero/iridium it's a interisting project that implement a register based VM.
+- The https://blog.subnetzero.io/ along with the educational project https://gitlab.com/subnetzero/iridium it's a interisting project that implement a register based VM in Rust.
 That made me think in Lisp-machines and how they could be implemented as a VM or how to think in a bytecode level while implementing a language.

 - https://www.nand2tetris.org/ its a source of inspiration and is what made me fall in love with programming.